Collisions of the supercritical Keller-Segel particle system: Explosion and continuity at explosion

 \vip Hence in any case, we have either $\lim_{t\to\zeta-} R_K(X_t)=0$ or $\liminf_{t\to\zeta-} R_K(X_t)>0$. \end{proof}

 We finally give the

-\begin{proof}[Proof of Proposition \ref{cont}] Point (i), which concerns the subcritical case, has already been checked in Lemma \ref{Xborne}-(i).
-Concerning point (ii), which concerns the supercritical case $\theta\geq 2$, we already know that for quasi all $x\in\cX$, $\PP^X_x(\zeta <\infty)=1$ by Lemma \ref{Xborne}-(ii), and it remains to prove that $\PP^X_x$-a.s., $\lim _{t \rightarrow \zeta- } X_t$ exists and does not belong to $E_{k_0}$.
-We divide the proof in two steps.
+\begin{proof}[Proof of Proposition~\ref{cont}] Point (i), which concerns the subcritical case, has already been checked in Lemma~\ref{Xborne}-(i).
+Concerning point (ii), which concerns the supercritical case $\theta\geq 2$, we already know that \blue quasi-everywhere, \bla $\PP^X_x(\zeta <\infty)=1$ by Lemma~\ref{Xborne}-(ii), and it remains to prove that $\PP^X_x$-a.s., $\lim _{t \rightarrow \zeta- } X_t$ exists and does not belong to $E_{k_0}$.
+We divide the proof in \blue four steps.

 \vip